Integrating experimental data with molecular simulations to investigate RNA structural dynamics: Recent applications to RNA dynamics

 In several papers, quantitative comparisons with reference experimental data have been used to assess different force fields.
 Analyses were based on NMR data for dinucleoside monophosphates \cite{taghavi2022evaluating}, tetranucleotides \cite{zhao2020nuclear}, or hexanucleotides \cite{zhao2020nuclear,zhao2022nuclear} and involved a couple of force fields, typically a widely adopted one, used as a reference, and a newer variant tested.
 NMR data on tetramers were used in Ref.~\cite{mlynsky2020fine} to scan a wide range of parameters for hydrogen-bond fixes.
-This test was done in a spirit that, although based on enumeration rather than on optimization, resembles that of methods discussed in Section \emph{\nameref{sec:force-field-fitting}}.
 Two-way junctions, as well as single-stranded RNAs, were used to test corrections to non-bonded terms where RNA-RNA and RNA-solvent interactions were tuned separately \cite{he2022refining}.
 Here, specific sets of parameters were compared to find those better reproducing SAXS data and then validated against NMR data.
+The tests reported in Refs.~\cite{mlynsky2020fine,he2022refining} were done in a spirit that, although based on enumeration rather than on optimization, resembles that of methods discussed in Section \emph{\nameref{sec:force-field-fitting}}.
 In other papers, alchemical calculations have been validated with binding affinities \cite{tanida2020alchemical} or denaturation free energies \cite{hurst2021deciphering}, testing a single set of force-field parameters against experiments.